 Elephant Orphanage Pinnawala

 The first stop on the way to the hotel in Kitulgala is the Pinnawala elephant orphanage.
 This is one of the most loved attractions and it is part of most Sri Lanka tips offered in Sri Lanka.
 The journey from the airport to Pinnwala takes around three hours and you drive through the scenic countryside.
-It might take only two hours to the Pinnawala elephant orphanage if no busy cities with traffic congestion on the way to Pinnawala from the airport.
-There is a heavy traffic congestion, especially in Colombo and suburb.
+It might take only two hours to the Pinnawala elephant orphanage if no busy cities with the traffic congestion on the way to Pinnawala from the airport.
+There is heavy traffic congestion, especially in Colombo and suburb.

 Usually, the average traveller takes about one hour to explore this unusual sanctuary for elephants.
 Here you can have a closer look at the Asian giants, you can learn their lifestyle, their daily routine and how they are taken care of.
 This is the place to see the largest herd of tamed elephants in different ages.
 They are gathered here from various parts of the country because they are sick, wounded or have become an orphan, therefore, not capable of surviving its own.
 Pinnawala Elephant Orphanage was started in 1979 with 5 orphan elephants, since then a large number of elephants were treated here and a large number of babies were born at the site.